sijms/go-ora/README.md

 * re-code timeouts and connection break to get clean non-panic exit when context is timout and operation is cancelled
 ### version 2.7.25
 * Add feature that enable the driver to read oracle 23c wallet
-* introduce passing time.Time{} for
-DATE, TIMESTAMP and TIMESTAMP WITH TIMEZONE data types so no need for go_ora.TimeStamp and go_ora.TimeStampTZ custom types and they will be deprecated
+* introduce passing time.Time{} as input parameter for DATE, TIMESTAMP and TIMESTAMP WITH TIMEZONE data types note still output parameters need these types
 * other bug fixes

 ### version 2.7.23